Malcolm-d1g/chatgpt-fares/README.md

-# OpenAI API Quickstart - Node.js example app
+# Chatgpt-Fares - Node.js example app

 This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.